biglocalnews/covid-world-scraper/README.md

 ## Use

+The `covid-world-scraper` command-line tool lets you download the current data for a country by supplying one or more 3-letter ISO country codes.

 ```
-# Provide one or more 3-letter ISO country codes to scrape
+# Brazil, Germany, Pakistan
-covid-world-scraper pak deu bra # Pakistan, Germany Brazil
+covid-world-scraper bra deu pak
 ```

 By default, data for each country is stored in `/tmp/covid-world-scraper`.